carina-fehr/osProject/README.md

 - malloc()
 - connect()

-To run the combinedMRWOC.c file manually:
+To run the OShomework.c file manually:
-- `gcc -shared -fPIC -o combinedMRWOC.so combinedMRWOC.c -ldl`
+- `gcc -shared -fPIC -o OShomework.so OShomework.c -ldl`
-- `export LD_PRELOAD=./combinedMRWOC.so`
+- `export LD_PRELOAD=./OShomework.so`
 - `idontexist` or `invalidcommand -abc` (should say "Finished execution: no errors")
 - `hexchat` (should not work)
 - `DISABLE_WRITE_PRANK = 1 geary` (should not work)